cheryvanessa/VGR-App/README.md

 # Project 3 - *VGR-App*

+## Overview

+Description

+VGR is a video game search app that allows the user to find released and upcoming video games that meet their criteria.

+App Evaluation

+•	Category: Social networking/ Gaming

+•	Mobile: This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
+Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.

+•	Story: User is able to select the genre of the game.
+It has the option to search either upcoming games or released games.
+User is able to Comment their thoughts on the game, as well as View comments from other users.

+•	Market: Any individual between the age of 14 and older could choose to use this app, and to keep it a safe environment, people would be organized into age groups.

+•	Habit: This app could be used as often or unoften as the user wanted depending on what new games that came out, and what exactly they're looking for to purchase

+•	Scope: First we would start with pairing people based on their game taste, then perhaps this could evolve into a game sharing application as well to broaden its usage.

 **VGR** is a video game search app that allows the user to find released and upcoming video games that meet their criteria.

 Time spent: **X** hours spent in total